-Since i'm using an Ubuntu OS I can only build for Android.
-In case you are using a MAC system you can also build for iOS so add the iOS platform too with
+Since We are using a Linux/Ubuntu system, we can only build for Android.
+In case you are using a macOS system you can also target iOS and you can add the iOS platform using the following command:

-ionic platform add ios
+$ ionic platform add ios

-cordova plugin add cordova-plugin-inappbrowser
+$ cordova plugin add cordova-plugin-inappbrowser

-InAppBrowser allows you to render external urls content instead of using the main cordova web view.
-It provides its own control buttons instead of your app controls and it has a simple api since it only opens external urls
+The InAppBrowser plugin allows you to open, external URLs instead of using the main cordova web view.
+It provides its own control buttons instead of your app controls and it has a simple API since it's only needed for opening external URLs.

 cordova.InAppBrowser.open(url, target, options);

-url: is the external url to load.
+url: Contains the external url to load.

-target: defines how InAppBrowser will open the url which has three options:
+target: Defines how InAppBrowser will open the url which has three options:

 _self: Opens in the Cordova WebView if the URL is in the white list, otherwise it opens in the InAppBrowser.